actioninja/hypnagogic/README.md

 `hypnagogic input_dir`

-This will deep search the directory for .yaml/yml files and attempt to perform an operation on files with matching names.
+This will deep search the directory for .toml files and attempt to perform an operation on files with matching names.

 Hypnagogic offers a command line help tool!
 See it for possible command line flags